Understanding our community: LGBTQ+

 - Avoid gendered phrases like “ladies and gentlemen” when “friends,” “folks,” or “people” will work just as well.

-- Listen and learn without judgement, and be willing to help however you can.
+- Listen and learn without judgment, and be willing to help, however you can.

 - Be open—remember that everyone is a human being that deserves love and respect.

 - Don’t assume you know who is queer and who isn’t.
-Research has shown that in a group of 20-30 students, there are likely a few people who are gay or lesbian.
+Research has shown that in a group of 20-30 students, a few people are likely gay or lesbian.
 Most nonprofit leaders, educators, and business leaders don’t have this mindset and automatically assume that everyone in a group is heterosexual.
 However, by making this assumption, people treat LGBTQ+ folks as if they are invisible.
 Just by reframing your mindset, there is a positive shift towards inclusivity.

 Resources for the LGBTQ+ community

 - Are you an askable parent?

 - Coming Out: Information for Parents of LGBT Teens

 - Find a safe place by texting “safe” and your current location (city/state/zip) to 4HELP (44357)